 Form M-2: Maps of Maximum Winds

-Purpose: This form illustrates the ability of the model to simulate regional variations in historical windspeeds from hurricanes and the differences between the spatial distributions of maximum winds for open terrain and actual terrain.
+Purpose: This form illustrates the ability of the hurricane model to simulate regional variations in historical windspeeds from hurricanes and the differences between the spatial distributions of maximum winds for open terrain and actual terrain.

-A. Provide color contour plots on maps with ZIP Code boundaries of the maximum winds for the modeled version of the Base Hurricane Storm Set for land use set for open terrain and for land use set for actual terrain.
+A. Provide color-coded contour plots on maps with ZIP Code boundaries of the maximum winds for the modeled version of the Base Hurricane Storm Set for land use set for open terrain and for land use set for actual terrain.
 Plot the position and values of the maximum windspeeds on each contour map.

-B. Provide color contour plots on maps with ZIP Code boundaries of the maximum winds for a 100-year and a 250-year return period from the stochastic storm set for land use set for open terrain and for land use set for actual terrain.
+B. Provide color-coded contour plots on maps with ZIP Code boundaries of the maximum winds for a 100-year and a 250-year return period from the stochastic storm set for land use set for open terrain and for land use set for actual terrain.
 Plot the position and values of the maximum windspeeds on each contour map.

-Actual terrain is the roughness distribution used in the standard version of the model as defined by the modeling organization.
+Actual terrain is the roughness distribution used in the standard version of the hurricane model as defined by the modeling organization.
 Open terrain uses the same roughness length of 0.03 meters at all land points.

 Maximum winds in these maps are defined as the maximum one-minute sustained winds over the terrain as modeled and recorded at each location.